Matir03/minions/spooky/docs/architecture.md

 4.  **`BoardNode` Decisions**:
     *   Each `BoardNode` (one per game board) receives its share of allocated money and the tech decisions from the `GeneralNode`.
-    *   It then performs its own internal search or decision-making process to determine the best set of actions for its board.
-This includes:
+    *   It then performs its own internal search or decision-making process to determine the best set of actions for its board, structured by game phase:
-        *   **Combat Actions**: Managing unit movements, attacks, and resolving engagements.
+        *   **Combat Actions**: Managing unit movements and attacks, defined in the `AttackAction` enum.
 The Z3 constraint solver is used to determine optimal attacks and movements.
-        *   **Unit Spawning**: Deciding which units to create and where to place them using a heuristic-based approach.
+        *   **Unit Spawning**: Deciding which units to create and where to place them, defined in the `SpawnAction` enum and guided by a heuristic-based approach.
+        *   **Setup Actions**: Handling board setup after a reset, defined in the `SetupAction` enum.

 5.  **Child `GameNode` Creation**:
     *   The collective decisions and outcomes (delta money, delta points) from the `GeneralNode` and all `BoardNode`s are aggregated.